 Professional event organisers or businesses aiming to promote specific products or services are not eligible.

-Proposals for the Policy Conference sessions will be evaluated by a selection panel, comprising European Commission officials, who will take into account the information provided in the online application form and with specific attention to the following aspects:
+Proposals to host a session at the Policy Conference will be evaluated by a selection panel comprising European Commission officials.
+The panel will take into account the information provided in the application form, with specific attention given to the following: